 Article 5.13.2 Reporting of Grades - Course directors for all didactic and clinical courses report interim and final scores in whole numbers to the appropriate Program Director.
 Following the completion of exam week each academic term, Program Directors may release course grades with scores to students.
+If a final course grade is rendered prior to exam week, program directors will determine the appropriate time to release grades to the students.
+In the event a course is shared by students from multiple programs, Program Directors must jointly determine the appropriate time to release grades to the students.
 Each Program Director reports grades to the Registrar and maintains a cumulative grade sheet that shows all interim and final grades by term for each student in the program.